-- a) have completed a full day of active work on that date; and - b) have completed a full day of active work on your last regularly scheduled work day and be able to work on the date you become eligible.
+- a) Have completed a full day of active work on that date; and - b) Have completed a full day of active work on your last regularly scheduled work day and be able to work on the date you become eligible.

 If you do not meet the requirements of a) and b) above, coverage will become effective on the date you return to active work.
-Active work and actively at work mean performing regular duties for a full workday for the policyholder.
+Active work and actively at work mean performing regular duties for a full work day for the policyholder.

-beneficiary changes must be made through MetLife.
+To view and/or change beneficiaries for your plan, please visit mybenefits.metlife.com/.
+All beneficiary changes must be made through MetLife.
 For more information, please contact MetLife at 888-466-8640.
 All life insurance offered by PEIA is term life insurance coverage with no cash value.
 The Basic and Optional Life insurance plans are decreasing term coverage, which means premiums increase and the amount of coverage decreases as the policyholder ages.
 For details, please see your life insurance certificate.